top of page

 Panel: Financial Toxicity - Barriers to Patient Care with Q & A

-Moderator: Kim Seguin, Panelists: Kathy Barnard, Stephen Piazza, Gail Attara The financial toll of ill-health can create barriers to care and lead to poorer health outcomes.
+Moderator: Kim Seguin, Panelists: Kathy Barnard, Stephen Piazza, Rebecca Lonsdale The financial toll of ill-health can create barriers to care and lead to poorer health outcomes.
 This burden falls heaviest on populations including those with fixed or low incomes, individuals forced to stop working due to illness, and people in rural and remote communities and others who must travel to access care.
 Panelists will discuss a first report of its kind that looks at the economic burden of living with cancer and programs to help address these barriers.
 The panel will also explore the potential for systems and policies to help address economic barriers to patient care.

 2:00-2:15 PM